composewell/streamly/README.md

 [list-t](https://hackage.haskell.org/package/list-t), and also the logic programming library [logict](https://hackage.haskell.org/package/logict).
-On the concurrency side, it subsumes the functionality of the [async](https://hackage.haskell.org/package/async) package.
+On the concurrency side, it subsumes the functionality of the [async](https://hackage.haskell.org/package/async) package, and provides even higher level concurrent composition.
 Because it supports streaming with concurrency we can write FRP applications similar in concept to [Yampa](https://hackage.haskell.org/package/Yampa) or [reflex](https://hackage.haskell.org/package/reflex).